jajokine/Genomics-and-High-Dimensional-Data/README.md

   - p2_evualation: The folder contains a labeled training (1077 by 45768 matrix for X and 1077 by 1 matrix for y) and test set (1108 by 45768 matrix for X and 1108 by 1 matrix for y).
   - p2_unsupervised_reduced and p2_evaluation_reduced: These folders contain datasets with a reduced number of genes (2169 by 20000 training matrix for X and 2169 by 1 training matrix for y, 1077 by 20000 training evaluation matrix for X and 1077 by 1 training evaluation matrix for y, and 1108 by 20000 testing evaluation matrix for X and 1108 by 1 testing evaluation matrix for y).

-Unfortunately the datasets are too large to be downloaded to GitHub, as even the reduced set is over 300MB.
-However, some similar (but smaller) datasets can be found from the Allen Institute (https://portal.brain-map.org/atlases-and-data/rnaseq).